Taking care of your things pays off big because you don't have to spend the cost, time, and energy to replace lost, stolen, or damaged items.

 TACTIC: Copy or digitize important documents and photos of valuables.

 Make copies of important documents such as identity cards, passports, deeds, wills or legal documents.
 Take pictures of valuables--everything from your bicycles to furniture, computer, and electronics.
-Store the photos or disks containing the digital information in a safe deposit box or the secure area of a site you have access to outside of your home.
+Store the photos or storage media containing the digital information in a safe deposit box or the secure area of a site you have access to outside of your home.